 “I’m not saying you were wrong to take it, Tuth.
-I’m just saying, you should have asked, first.”
+I’m just saying that you should have asked, first.”
 Dren explained, while interpreting a wild set of gestures.
-“Look, just because they dropped it, doesn’t mean it’s fair to pick it up and walk away.
+“Just because they dropped it, doesn’t mean it’s fair to pick it up and walk away.
 At least try and give it back to them.”

 At that, the only reply he earned was a scoff, as Tuth shook his head.

 The crowded street was thinning out, afternoon markets packing up and turning in.
 Traders rolling up carpets and blankets of goods, heading out to elsewhere.
 Beside Dren, Tuth spun a recently acquired necklace, gold glinting in the sun, before it slipped back into his pocket.

 “Look, it could have meant something important to them: sentimental value.”
 Dren ignored the disapproving look.
 “Well, it could!”
 He insisted.
 “You might have stolen someone’s family heirloom- in the middle of an earthquake, no less.
 Times like these, mankind needs to trust one another.”